Learning environments and design for learning

 The course is based on the principle of active exchange of knowledge between teachers from all subject fields and thus presupposes participation in all teaching sessions.

 The course runs during ten weeks, equivalent to two weeks fulltime studies (rate of study 20%) with four teacher directed learning sessions.
-The sessions will take place both online, campus (ALC) and blended (subject to change due to prevailing circumstances with covid-19).
+The sessions will take place online.
 During the course, the following study forms will be used:

 - Webinars / workshops